odysseus/rusty/rust_intro.markdown

 - Comparison: `== != < > <= >=`
 - Boolean: `&& ||` and they short circuit

-Precedence of operations is the same as most C-like languages, also math and basic logic.
+Precedence of operations is the same as most C-like languages.
+Math follows the order of operations and has highest precedence, followed by binary and comparison operators, followed last by assignment operators.
+The behavior is what you would expect so remembering this is unnecessary.

 ### Compile time casting
 Using the `as` command to cast between different primitive values